 We can also look at the shear, bending and deflection diagrams to make sure they correspond to what we anticipate.
 As expected, the two concentrated loads don’t do anything for bending since they are so small compared to the UDL.
 We do see a small tick in the shear force diagrams near the zero-points however, where the concentrated loads produce a slightly higher shear which is reflected in the envelope.

 For deflections, we need to switch the load case to reflect a serviceability load case – for here, it is simply “L”.
 We can scroll down the graph to see exact deflection values at different points.
 We clearly see that our deflection is much less than the L/360 limit, which is 0.67 inches.

 While the previous steps are all that is required to design our beam, it may be desirable to see more information about the beam.
 ClearCalcs fully exposes all code calculations to see every step of the process employed to design the beam.
 For instance, we can go look at how the lateral-torsional buckling strength is calculated span-per-span.
 All table columns have their full equations displayed for each step of the calculation process.

-Speaking of lateral torsional buckling, we can also easily find the dreaded Cb, calculated per the code-provided formulas.
+Speaking of lateral-torsional buckling, we can also easily find the dreaded C b factor, calculated per the code-provided formulas.
+This is only available in the "Detailed" view that can be access in the Top bar.
 In this case, our FEA engine outputs the max and quarter moments which are used in the Cb calculation for each span.
-We can see that we get a large increase in moment capacity – 56% for the longer span and 160% for the shorter span!
+We can see that we get a large increase in moment capacity – 57% for the longer span and 163% for the shorter span!